Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 #### Content

-- All written content is bespoke and created by the code author (myself).
+- All written content is bespoke and created by the code author (Sipo Charles).

 #### Media